guangxiache/PLICDiff/README.md

   --device cuda:0 \
   --result_path ./outputs/sample_pocket
 ```

-The script saves:

-- `results_<guidance_scale>.pt`: generated atom coordinates, atom types, trajectories, and reconstructed molecules.
-- `sdf/`: reconstructed molecules in SDF format.
-- `sample.yml`: a copy of the sampling configuration.

 By default, the current sampling script uses guidance scale `1.3`.
 You can modify the `guidance_scale` list in `scripts/sample_for_pocket.py` to sample with multiple guidance strengths.